 - Provide evidence of a current CPR and First Aid accreditation, find courses here.

 - Provide evidence of a current Working with Children Check.

 - Complete the Swimming Australia Safe Sport Module and the ASADA Level 1 module.

 - Be at least 16 yrs of age – Please note: you will not receive your accreditation until you have turned 17 yrs of age.

-Once you have completed your course, you will receive your first year of SCTA membership and your industry recognised qualification, valid for three years.
+Once you have completed your Foundation Coach course, you will receive SWIM Graduate membership and your industry recognised accreditation, valid for three years.
 The holding of both will enable you to gain employment throughout Australia and Internationally.